 Lemon curd and lemon in general is one of my favourite ingredients to bake with.
 I just love that sharp citrus flavour in sweet baked goods!
 Or in this case, a No Bake Lemon Curd Cheesecake!
 My Lemon Cupcakes with Lemon Curd Filling is one of the most popular recipes on my blog so I really wanted to create another fabulous lemon recipe for you all to enjoy.
 I've added lemon curd, lemon extract and lemon zest to this cheesecake filling so there is no doubt you'll get that lemon hit in every bite!
 Plus there's extract lemon curd on top which makes the whole cheesecake look so bright and summery.
-I used a good quality shop bought lemon curd, but you could also make your own too if you like.
+I'd happily eat this anytime of year but I think it particuary suits summertime with it's bright sunshine yellow centre!

-For the cheesecake filling I used my electric hand whisk to mix together the cream cheese, lemon zest, lemon extract, lemon curd and icing sugar.
-Once it was smooth with no lumps I added the double cream and whisked until it was very thick and held it’s shape.
+For the cheesecake filling use an electric hand whisk to mix together the cream cheese, lemon zest, lemon extract, lemon curd and icing sugar.
+Once it is smooth with no lumps, add the double cream and whisk until it is very thick and holds it’s shape.

-Then I smoothed the mixture into the tin on top of the biscuit base and put it in the fridge overnight to set.
-The next day I removed it from the tin and smoothed the sides.
-To decorate I piped swirls of whipped cream around the edges, then filled the centre with lemon curd and added lemon zest on top of the cream.
+Smooth the mixture into the tin on top of the biscuit base and put it in the fridge overnight to set, or for 4 hours.
+Remove it from the tin and smooth the sides.
+To decorate, pipe swirls of whipped cream around the edges, then fill the centre with lemon curd and add lemon zest on top of the cream.

 How do I make sure the cheesecake sets?